NotSoSecure/Blacklist3r/README.md

 We are releasing this project with.Net machine key tool to identify usage of pre-shared Machine Keys in the application for encryption and decryption of forms authentication cookie.

+Note: Requires Visual Studio 2019, not 2022.
+Visual Studio 2022 does not support .NET Framework 4.5, which this repo relies on.

 ## References:

 - [Project Blacklist3r](https://www.notsosecure.com/project-blacklist3r/)